 Externships combine legal placements with a classroom component to help students get the most from their experience.

-For those who want to enroll in law school courses and extern in the same semester, we offer many part-time externships with companies, courts, law firms, government agencies and nonprofit organizations.
-We also offer Tethered Externships that pair a traditional podium course with an experiential seminar and part-time placement, all taught and guided by full-time faculty members.
-We are one of the only schools in the country with this model.
+For those who want to enroll in law school courses and extern in the same semester, we offer numerous part-time externships with companies, courts, law firms, government agencies and public interest organizations.

 This is how you build your network, learn what kind of law you want to practice, and figure out what kind of lawyer you want to become.